Defamation and other claims involving the publication of false information

 Aidan is a member of the Attorney General’s B Panel of Counsel.

-Recommended as a leading junior in The Legal 500 2013/14 (defamation and privacy), Chambers and Partners 2014 defamation/privacy and Data Protection.
+Recommended as a leading junior in The Legal 500 2014 Defamation & Privacy and Data Protection, Chambers and Partners 2014 Defamation/Privacy and Data Protection.
 Nominated for Junior of the Year in Defamation/Privacy in 2011 and winner of Defamation/Privacy Junior of the Year 2013 at the Chambers and Partners Bar Awards.

 A supremely confident lawyer, who is lauded for his technical ability.
 Sources are quick to point out, however, that his obvious scholastic ability does not mean he is unaware of the realities of commerciality, and praise his understanding of clients' needs.
 "Always gives sensible, commercial and timely advice."
 "He has exceptional brainpower and a first-class work ethic.
 His advice is commercial yet carefully measured."
 Chambers and Partners 2014 – Defamation and Privacy

 Represents a wide range of clients in matters in this field, as well as in wider media law.
 These clients include national newspapers and broadcasters, well-known personalities and trade unions.
 "Aidan is very responsive.
 I trust his judgement completely and he is very easy to deal with.
 You know what you are getting from him: first-class service.
 Also, he is very client-friendly."
 "He is strategic, bright and extremely hard-working.
 He is good to have on-side."
 "I would describe him as a quite cerebral lawyer.
 He is very thoughtful and measured and inventive legally.
 Very much a lateral thinker, he thinks outside the box."
 Chambers and Partners 2014 – Data Protection

 Top-rated junior Aidan Eardley is “head and shoulders above most in his field” The Legal 500 2013/14